Jessicat-H/nic_net/README.md

 Every node on the network must have a unique ID.

+To write a networked application, include [nic_app](https://github.com/tonydoesathing/nic_app) and use the exposed functions.
+Note: the router must be running on the computer in order to make network calls.

 ## Physical setup
 The code is intended to work on any number of nodes up to 18.
 To connect a node to the network, connect the xmit and recv ports on one port to an open recv and xmit (respectively) on an open port on a Pi that is already in the network, then run the executable.
 There is currently no command-line interface, but the nodes will send each other pings and the code can be changed to transmit messages between nodes.